News | World Insurance Associates, LLC

 Despite surety bonds protecting business owners from those who fail to fulfill contractual obligations, you still need business insurance to cover potential losses incurred by negligent acts, natural disasters, or other covered events.
 A surety bond protects the obligee who contracted with the principal, providing reimbursement if the tasks are not performed, but business insurance will cover financial losses from a variety of other entities, making it an essential part of your business plan.

 Knowing the difference between being bonded and insured as a business owner will ensure you have the right policies to protect you on all fronts.
-If you’re unsure where your business’ vulnerabilities stand before and after being bonded, contact your trusted insurance agent.
-The agents at World Insurance Associates can explain surety bonds and help match you with the most appropriate business insurance policy for your needs.
+If you're unsure where your business's vulnerabilities stand before and after being bonded, contact your trusted insurance agent.
+The client advisors at World Insurance Associates can explain surety bonds and help match you with the most appropriate business insurance policy for your needs.

 This article is not intended to be exhaustive, nor should any discussion or opinions be construed as legal advice.
 Readers should contact legal counsel or an insurance professional for appropriate advice.